 Never used archival materials and wondering how it works?
 Considering using "primary sources" for that paper and not sure where to start?

-It's really not that bad!
+It's really not that mysterious!
 Check out the resources in this guide for help.

 Using archives: a practical guide for researchers